-investigates the experience of women in Engineering and stimulates the conversation of what it means to be a visible and/or invisible identity in the field.
-It engages directly with engineers through participatory interviews used to create the script and form a collective story of the struggles and accomplishments of women in the field.
+A Chip On Her Shoulder investigates the experience of women and gender non-conforming engineers and stimulates the conversation of what it means to be a visible and/or invisible identity in the field.
+It engages directly with engineers through participatory interviews used to create the script and form a collective story of the struggles and accomplishments of underrepresented groups in the field.
 The play presents both technological and personal issues and accomplishments in the field, tackles discrimination and bias through subversive musical comedy, and celebrates inclusive ideas for the future of Engineering.

 Engineers impact our homes, our transportation, our food, and almost every advance we experience in our ever changing world.
 Yet this field does not often receive the same acclaim and notoriety as the other sciences.
 The invisibility of Engineering makes most lay people confused about the practices and people responsible for shaping our very lives.
 Add gender to an already hidden field, and it is no surprise only 14 % of engineers in the field are women (according to the Congressional Joint Economic Committee).
 And this statistic does not take into account intersecting identities of ethnicity, gender identity, sexuality, age, or ability.